Dolby Atmos — the latest in home theater sound

 While Dolby Atmos may be new to home theaters, it's already in use in hundreds of movie theaters.
 Movie soundtracks are being created and mixed to take advantage of the unique experience Dolby Atmos offers.
 This technology is poised to inject more excitement and drama into your home theater – no matter if you have a modest living room setup or a dedicated theater room.

 What do you need for Dolby Atmos?

 Blu-ray discs with Dolby Atmos soundtracks are already hitting stores (don't worry – they'll work in your current Blu-ray player).
-You'll need a home theater receiver capable of decoding Dolby Atmos soundtracks, as well as speakers to project sound from above you.
+In a conventional surround setup, you'll need a home theater receiver capable of decoding Dolby Atmos soundtracks, as well as speakers to project sound from above you.
+For a simpler solution, check out Atmos enabled sound bars — they make it easy to get Atmos in your home.
 Read on to learn more about what you'll need and how it all works.